 3. Physical properties modeling

 To estimate the porosity distribution, we used a velocity-porosity relationship proposed by Carcione et al., (2005).
-These authors obtained the generalized Gassman modulus for a multi-phase system consisting of n solids (mineralogical components, e.g., quartz, feldspar, and clay) and a saturating fluid.
+These authors obtained the generalized Gassmann modulus for a multi-phase system consisting of n solids (mineralogical components, e.g., quartz, feldspar, and clay) and a saturating fluid.
 We performed a four-step process: 1) predict effective elastic grain moduli by using Hashin-Shtrickman bounds formula (Hashin and Shtrickman, 1963; Carcione et al., 2006); 2) estimate the dry-rock bulk moduli through Krief’s equations (Krief et al., 1990; Mavko et al., 1998); 3) compute the properties of brine as a function of temperature, pressure and salinity (Batzle and Wang, 1992); and, 4) apply the generalized Gassman’s relation (Carcione et al., 2005, 2006; Gassman, 1951) to obtain P- and S-wave velocities of the fully brine saturated sediments.

 The exponential dimensionless parameter A in the Krief relationship (equation 59 of Carcione et al., 2006) is a pore compliance coefficient that depends on the pore shape and Poisson ratio of the matrix.
 Several types of porosity can be recognized in rocks including rounded pores and thin, elongated ellipsoidal (crack-like) pores which align sub-parallel to grain bedding.
 Rounded pores are typical of sandstones, while crack-like pores are typical of shales with high clay content.
 The parameter A takes a value of about 2 for spherical pores, increasing as the pores become ellipsoidal (Le Ravalec and Gueguen, 1996; David and Zimmerman, 2011).
 Therefore, this coefficient should be calibrated using velocity measurements on core samples or sonic-logs.
 The dry-rock shear modulus is obtained from the dry-rock bulk modulus assuming that the Poisson ratio of the dry porous rock is equal to the Poisson ratio of the mineral forming the rock frame.
 This is generally not the case (Le Ravalec and Gueguen, 1996; David and Zimmerman, 2011), but such simplification is used in the absence of further data to calibrate the model.
 The grain (ρs) and bulk (ρ) density is the arithmetic average of the densities of the single constituents weighted by the corresponding volume fractions.
 White (1975) and White et al. (1975) were the first to introduce the mesoscopic-loss mechanism in the framework of Biot’s theory, based on the approximation of a regular distribution of patches.
 Even if their models were originally introduced to study the attenuation due to partial saturation, where the pore space is saturated both by a fluid and a gas, they could also be used to study the case where the attenuation is due to mesoscopic heterogeneities in the petrophysical properties of the hosting rock.
 In this work, we employed the first model introduced by White et al. (1975), which is extensively outlined in Carcione and Picotti (2006), but similar results can also be obtained using the second model.